vboyev-MSFT/defender-docs/defender-endpoint/mde-plugin-wsl.md

 ## Troubleshooting

+### Installation failure

-### If you see an error on launching WSL, such as `A fatal error was returned by plugin 'DefenderforEndpointPlug-in' Error code: Wsl/Service/CreateInstance/CreateVm/Plugin/ERROR_FILE_NOT_FOUND`, it means the Defender for Endpoint plug-in for WSL installation is faulty.
+If you see an error on launching WSL, such as `A fatal error was returned by plugin 'DefenderforEndpointPlug-in' Error code: Wsl/Service/CreateInstance/CreateVm/Plugin/ERROR_FILE_NOT_FOUND`, it means the Defender for Endpoint plug-in for WSL installation is faulty.
 To repair it, follow these steps:

 - In Control Panel, go to **Programs** > **Programs and Features**.